I’m in the camp that interest rates will stay low for years to come because of the following reasons:

 * A 30+ year trend of declining rates that is telling us we’re more adept at managing inflation with each new cycle that passes

 But let’s say I’m wrong.
-Let’s say rates start rising aggressively since the Fed started raising again in December 2015 and again in December 2016?
-Where should one invest?
-What else should one do?
-To answer these questions, let’s first look back at history and get smart!
+Let’s say rates start rising aggressively since the Fed started raising rates again in 2016.

 HISTORY OF FED FUNDS RATE AND 10-YEAR YIELD